Mukul-Singhal/DSA/README.md

+#DSA
-This Repository Contains the Data Structure and algorithm practice questions
+This Repository Contains the Data Structure and algorithm practice questions from Codechef and Hackerearth